adapter-hub/adapters/adapter_docs/methods.md

 model.add_adapter("prefix_tuning", config=config)
 ```

-As reparameterization using the bottleneck MLP is not necessary for performing inference on an already trained Prefix Tuning module, adapter-transformers includes a function to "eject" a reparameterized Prefix Tuning into a flat one:
+As reparameterization using the bottleneck MLP is not necessary for performing inference on an already trained Prefix Tuning module, adapters includes a function to "eject" a reparameterized Prefix Tuning into a flat one:
 ```python
 model.eject_prefix_tuning("prefix_tuning")
 ```